minutelab/mless/README.md

 #### Setting up Minute Lab

 To best demonstrate the value of mless in the devlopment process, the current mless setup relies on a [MinuteLab](http://minutelab.io) lab environment.
-You will have to register and install the client.
+You will have to register and install the client to activate your private lab environment.
 The [Quick Start Guide](http://docs.minutelab.io/user-guide/quickstart/) is a good starting point.
-Follow this guide to learn how to setup a Minute Lab domain, a host and a share between your desktop and your host.
+Follow this guide to learn how to setup a Minute Lab domain, a host and a file share between your desktop and your host.

 **Note:** For the purpose of mless you will need to set up a self-hosted Minute Lab domain (all explained in the quickstart guide) to allow settings of security groups for inbound access from Lambda into your lab environment.